Prep for the Polls and Vote!

 • Is this ballot ranked choice?
 Ranked choice voting (meaning you can vote for more than one candidate for a certain race) is usually only for local elections - on this ballot, each race will say how many candidates to vote for (e.g. vote for one or vote for up to two).

 • I want to work at the polls: You can sign up to work at the polls Tuesday, Nov.
-8 as a volunteer or for compensation.
-Being an election judge entails completing a two-hour training and then working a shift at the polls election day.
-You have the right to request time off of work to serve as an election judge, and must notify your employer 20 days in advance in writing.
-More information is here.
+5 as a volunteer or for compensation.
+Being an election judge entails completing a two-hour training and then working a shift at the polls on election day.
+You have the right to request time off of work to serve as an election judge and must notify your employer 20 days in advance in writing.
+More information.

 Next Steps

-• Make a plan to vote: early in person, early by mail, or on Election Day.
+• Make a plan to vote: you can vote early in person or by mail, or in person on Election Day.

 • Confirm logistics like work and transportation considerations.
 You have the right to have time off work to vote on Election Day.